 Interestingly, we observed more modest gene expression changes in general for older acromegalic patients than for younger patients.
 We are unable to determine from our study how long patients were acromegalic prior to our study, so one possibility is that the older patients have had longer to adapt to elevated GH levels.
 Alternatively, elevated GH/IGF-1 signaling may play a stronger role in younger patients.
+It should be noted, however that this exploratory finding was limited since we only had 2 acromegalic patients over 60 in our study, so these age-dependent findings will need to be reproduced in a larger cohort.